Last Updated on

 Responsive web design

-You’ve probably heard the term responsive web design by now, even in Norwich.
-Responsive website design means a website that responds to different screen sizes.
+You’ve probably heard the term responsive web design by now in Norwich.
+It simply means a website that responds to different screen sizes.

 Specifically this is talking about mobile and tablet devices, because we’ve all been using laptops and desktop for years, right?
-Responsive web design has been standard practice for a good 6 or 7 years now and is absolutely essential for a successful website in 2019.
+It’s been standard practice to design for different screen sizes for a good 6 or 7 years now and is absolutely essential for a successful website in 2019.

-The chances of them dropping everything during their busy day and loading your website up on their competitor get lower and lower by the day.
-To check if your website is mobile responsive, you can use this free tool from Google.
+The chances of them dropping everything during their busy day and loading your website up on their computer get lower by the day.
+To check if your website is optimised for mobile devices, you can use this free tool.

 2. Functionality scoping